1. Go to Setup, then type in Named Credentials to the Quick Find box and select it.

 4. Click Save.

-5. Scroll to Permission Set Mappings and click New to create a permission set mapping for this external credential with the following specifications:
+5. Scroll to Principals and click New to create a principal for this external credential with the following specifications:

 Field Specification